Khalid-Elkhidir/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions: Create directory with permissions 751.
 13-change_group: Change group owner.
 100-change_owner_and_group: Change owner and group owner for all files and directories recursively.
+101-symbolic_link_permissions: Change owner and group owner of a symbolic link.